ARgorithm/toolkit/docs/docs/tutorials/fibonacci.md

 ## Setting up the config file

 For this code, we only need one parameter that is `n` which is the index of the number required in the sequence.
 We will provide the default value for `n` as 4.
+As shown in [previous tutorial](/toolkit/tutorials/bubblesort), you can create this using your code editor or the `configure` command [(how to use configure)](/toolkit/tutorials/config)
 ```json
 {!../../examples/fibonacci.config.json!}
 ```